Adobe-Marketing-Cloud/aep-sdks-documentation/alpha/experience-platform-extension/response-handling.md

 ## Error handling

-If a server-side error occurs, the Experience Platform extension logs an error/warning message with the error or warning details, like in the following example:
+If a server-side error occurs, the Experience Platform extension logs an error/warning message with the error or warning details.
+For example:

 ```
 E/AdobeExperienceSDK: NetworkResponseHandler - Received event error for request id (d9058d43-34a9-45f3-815e-b28065185f64), error details: